karolnedza/avx-sva-lab-docs/docs/lab2.md

 Save the file and run ```terraform apply``` Enter ```yes```

 After 1-2 minutes, under the ```Site2Cloud ``` menu option, you should see that the connection to On-Prem is green.
-In order to test connectivity between cloud and on-prem, a test VM is available with the FQDN onprem-cne-priv.aviatrixlab.com.
+In order to test connectivity between cloud and on-prem, a test VM is available with the FQDN onprem-cne-priv.sva.aviatrixlab.de.

 * Connect into _GCP-SRV1_
 * Run the following commands:
 ```
-ping onprem-cne-priv.aviatrixlab.com
+ping onprem-cne-priv.sva.aviatrixlab.de
 ```
 > Was the ping successful?